etherlinkcom/token-deployments/docs/WXTZ.md

 As a backup, we also overrode the `setPeer()` method used to connect or disconnect WXTZ contracts on different chains.
 By adding a **2 day timelock** to the `setPeer()` method, there is a 2 day delay between initially creating a connection and the connection being excecuted.
 If a hacker takes ownership of the contracts and starts connecting or disconnecting, bridged users will have **2 days to bridge back** all their funds on Etherlink and withdraw their XTZ.

+### General

+Whether the WXTZs are bridged or not, this token, like all the other tokens on Etherlink, relies on the fact that at least one honest operator is monitoring the Etherlink chain to secure it.
+You can find all the information around the current operators and how to become one in the [official documentation](https://docs.etherlink.com/network/operators).

 ## Helpers

-We added some scripts at the root of the project (for the moment all related to the WXTZ):
+We added some scripts at the root of the project (for the moment all related to the WXTZ to facilitate his deployment and setup):
 - `mapWXTZ.sh` - use to generate a file with all the details of the pathways
 - `fullMesh.sh` - use to setPeer the different WXTZ on all the pathways
 - `setEnforcedOption.sh` - use to enforce the option on the WXTZ on all the pathways
+- `applyDefaultConfig.sh` - use to apply the default config on the WXTZ, apply the send and receive libraries and the default config on them (Security stack and Executor)